daque-dev/ref/README.md

 When we skim the table of contents or something similar, we should take note of what the book could give to ViaRe, and then the book makes it to the `finding list`.

-- **Note-taking**: When any member of [Daque](https://github.com/orgs/daque-dev/people) starts to read an item inside `finding list`, he/she must start to take notes on that item.
-If a file of notes on that item already exists, it should add the notes under a subtitle with the contributor's name.
+- **Note-taking**: When any member or contributor of [Daque](https://github.com/orgs/daque-dev/people) starts to read an item inside `finding list`, they must start to take notes on that item.
+If a file of notes on that item already exists, it should add the notes under a subtitle with their name.

 - **Referencing notes**: Every file with notes must be referenced from this file, under the category (or categories) it fits better in.
 If no category seems appropiate, it